44 Tips & Things To Know Before Visiting Turkey

 Photo Credit: Liman Istanbul Restaurant

-This won’t be an issue in most restaurants, but from time to time, you might come across a menu that doesn’t have the prices listed.
+This won’t be an issue in most restaurants, but from time to time, you might come across a menu that doesn’t list the prices.
 If this is the case, ask the server for another one.
 You can’t make an informed choice if you don’t know how much things cost, and you might end up with a hefty bill at the end of it.

 You might find this in high-end restaurants and Sultanahmet, Istanbul, in particular.